 The first part of the novel is narrated by Gilbert Markham who lives in a small agricultural town.
 He is a farmer who lives with his mother, Mrs Markham, her sister Rose and his brother Fergus.

 One day, Rose tells them that a mysterious young woman had arrived to live in Wildfell hall, which had been empty and in ruins for so long.
-Some of the conversation is the following:
+One of the conversations is the following:

 “Good gracious, my dear!
 The place is in ruins!